ethbra/team-planetarium/README.md

 the application

-**Defects**: We reported over 60 defects, and fixed the large majority of these defects ahead of schedule in Sprint 2 as a stretch goal
+**Defects**: We reported over 60 defects, and fixed the large majority of these defects ahead of schedule in Sprint 2 as a stretch goal, and completely fixed

+**Added Features**: As another stretch goal for Sprint 3, the Planetarium

 **DevOps Pipeline**: We developed an almost complete Continuous Deployment pipeline for our test suite, which could only be further automated by having a real production environment.
 After pushing